-Country Did the SMP operator already announce/inform that it plans to switch-off its legacy copper access network e.g. close MDFs? , , ,
+Country Did the SMP operator already announce/inform that it plans to switch-off its legacy copper access network e.g. close MDFs?
+Did the SMP operator already close (phase out, no longer use) copper-based network elements (e.g. MDFs)?
+Did the NRA already set rules (e.g. in market analysis procedure) for the migration process and copper switch-off (e.g. closure of MDFs)?

 Kosovo No No No

 Latvia No No No

 Liechtenstein Yes Yes Yes

 Lithuania No No No

 Luxembourg Yes Yes Yes

 Malta Yes Yes No

-&lt;sup>50 In Liechtenstein, the passive network infrastructure (ducts, backhaul glass fibre, access copper/glassfibre, HFC-coax, collocations...) is vertically separated from the service provision.
+&lt;sup>55 In Liechtenstein, the passive network infrastructure (ducts, backhaul glass fibre, access copper/glassfibre, HFC-coax, collocations...) is vertically separated from the service provision.
 The national utility (Liechtensteinische Kraftwerke, LKW) builds and offers the passive network infrastructure.
 LKW has no other activities in the telecom wholesale or retail markets.
 Each service provider, including the incumbent, rents infrastructure from LKW at regulated conditions).

-&lt;sup>51 The phase out is done on a local base, i.e. on access lines level.
+&lt;sup>56 The phase out is done on a local base, i.e. on access lines level.
 Basically 12 months after installation of the FTTH building entry point, the old copper and coax lines of the building are disconnected/removed.
 This removal might be done in an aggregated manner by street / by group of several buildings.
 The FTTH network has a P2P design, i.e. individual glass fibres from the optical distribution to the units of usage (apartment or business premises).

-&lt;sup>52Partly.
+&lt;sup>57Partly.
 The NRA took note of the FTTH-project of LKW, and informally approved the provisional offer for glass fibre access lines of the network provider LKW, regarding transparency, non-discrimination and some pricing aspects of setup services.
 The NRA approved the amendment of the standard offer for copper access lines, whereby LKW can terminate and decommission existing individual copper lines on an area-by-area basis no earlier than 12 months after the FTTH lines have been installed.
 The formal authorisation of a standard offer with cost-oriented price regulation (as part of the market analysis procedure) will follow when the FTTH network is completed and the entire cost information is available.

-&lt;sup>53 The SMPO does not plan to switch-off its legacy copper access network.
+&lt;sup>58 The SMPO does not plan to switch-off its legacy copper access network.
 In areas where there is no fiber access, usually copper (ADSL or VDSL) is used.
 There is also a hybrid access ADSL+ 4G because our SMPO is also a mobile service provider.
 The migration took place a few years ago and is not happening at the moment.
 The SMPO only performs individual project connections for customers, not migration.

-&lt;sup>54 No special rules have been set by the NRA.
+&lt;sup>59 No special rules have been set by the NRA.
 However, these processes are regulated by The Rules for Delivery and Provision of Access, including Interconnection of Networks.
 According to the Paragraph 48 of The Rules, "The provider must notify the user on the end of the time periods of operation of each network element, to which the Access is provided and its composite parts in writing not later than 36 months before the date of expiry of the corresponding time period of operation.
 In case the provider is able to offer the user Access, analogical in terms of the price and technical characteristics in the same geographical location, in which the Access, the provision of which is planned to be terminated, is provided to the user, the provider must notify the user on the issue in writing not later than 12 months before the date of expiry of the corresponding term of operation."

-&lt;sup>55 A small number of Street Cabinets
+&lt;sup>60 A small number of Street Cabinets